Package, Sign, and Verify Charts

 sha256sum nginx-0.1.0.tgz

-We’ll see that indeed this hash is an exact match.
+We’ll see that, indeed, this hash is an exact match.

-[email protected]:~$ sha256sum nginx-0.1.0.tgz
+user@debian:~$ sha256sum nginx-0.1.0.tgz

 b22a325b03c8e88b6a6a8d1a8e79f5d0498813855174a983426466b6de5a5f71 nginx-0.1.0.tgz

 section is where the real magic happens.
-This is a signature for the entire provenance file, saying something like this: “I, John Smith, the owner of public key 8D40FE0CACC3FED4AD1C217180BA57AAFAAD1CA5
+This is a signature for the entire provenance file, saying something like this:

 have signed the entire contents of this file.
+You can rest assured that the hash you see here is correct.
 You can rest assured that the hash you see here is the correct one if you can verify this signature with my public key and it is valid.”
-Now the hash in the file cannot be changed as that would invalidate the signature.
-And the attacker cannot produce a signature that could be verified with your public key.

 Verifying Signature of Provenance File

-When uploading your chart to some online repository, you should copy both the .tgz chart archive and also the .tgz.prov provenance file.
+When uploading your chart to some online repository, you should copy both the .tgz chart archive and the .tgz.prov provenance file.
 We’ll see how to do that in the next lesson.

 When users have both of these files available, they can verify the integrity of the chart (verify signatures) with this command:

-[email protected]:~$ helm verify ./nginx-0.1.0.tgz
+user@debian:~$ helm verify ./nginx-0.1.0.tgz

 Error: failed to load keyring: open /home/user/.gnupg/pubring.gpg: no such file or directory

-because the newer gpg tool stores public keys in the newer format, in the pubring.kbx file instead of the older pubring.gpg file Helm expects.
+We get the error because the newer gpg tool stores public keys in the newer format, in the pubring.kbx file instead of the older pubring.gpg file Helm expects.
+As a quick workaround, just so we can see helm verify in action, we can do the following.

 Export our public key to a file called mypublickey.